What is BYOD?

 Licensed Software provided by the College

-Oakhill College provides all students with a copy of the latest version of Microsoft Office via a free download from Office 365.
-Students are also able to obtain free copies of Adobe Photoshop and other Adobe products on request from the ICT Services Helpdesk.
-Video tools from Adobe such as Premiere Pro are available for a charge of $10 each.
+Oakhill College provides all students with a copy of the latest version of Microsoft Office via a free download from the Office 365 portal.
+Students are also able to obtain Adobe Creative Cloud applications on request from the ICT Services Helpdesk.

 Other required software

-All other software such as browsers, plug-ins and utilities as required by the BYODD program is freely available on the internet.
+All other software such as browsers, plug-ins and utilities as required by the BYOD program is freely available on the internet.
 A list of required software, including links to download, is available here.